From your classic Oxfords to your Opera Pumps, the selection of men’s dress shoes is far from slim.

 As versatile as they are, they are not recommended to be worn with suits or tuxedos.

 6. Chelsea Boots

 Pictured Above: Cole Haan Lenox Hill Chelsea Boot

-Slightly less formal, they feature a plain look, with elastic at the ankle for easy dressing.
+Slightly less formal, they feature a simple look, with elastic at the ankle for easy dressing.

-Originally designed for Queen Victoria in Victorian England, they are designed to maintain the elegance of a dress boot, while sporting the alternative style of no laces, straps, or buckles.
+Initially designed for Queen Victoria in Victorian England, they are designed to maintain the elegance of a dress boot while sporting the alternative style of no laces, straps, or buckles.
 Commonly made without any adornment, the clean look makes them versatile.
-They are easily paired with jeans and can add a unique flare to your suit attire.
+They are easily paired with jeans and can add a unique flair to your suit attire.

 Pictured Above: L.B.
 Evans Duke Opera

 Formal Pumps, also known as Opera Pumps, have been the black-tie event shoe choice since the 1800s.

 Much like the Loafer, they are laceless slip-on, which offers comfort and convenience.
 However, the Pumps are reserved for the most formal of events.

 Typically made with shiny black leather and decorated only with a grosgrain ribbon on the cap, the simplistic, sleek design is intended to be paired with tuxedos.